 How Often Should You Wash Your Dog?

 Washing the dog is one of those things many of us aren’t totally sure about.
 Does it depend on breed, size, and coat?
 Does it just depend on how active and dirty your dog gets as the week goes on?
 Is it one of those things you just do when “it’s about that time?”

 There are a number of important things to consider, and the fact is that some dogs require a lot more cleaning effort than others.
+This can be a challenge, especially if your dog has anxiety surrounding the bathing process.
 So, without further adieu, let’s find a healthy schedule you can follow when it comes to washing your dog plus examine some great pet shampoos to explore.

+How Often Should You Wash Your Dog?